MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 }
 ```

-After making these changes, you can now easily send and receive data between CloudScript and your clients.
+After making these changes, you can now easily send and receive data between CloudScript (Legacy) and your clients.

 > [!NOTE]
 > It is important to point out that any data coming from your clients is susceptible to hacking and exploitation.